ogoldberg/Booking-App/README.txt

+* Installation:

+  Be sure to copy DataSource.groovy.example to DataSource.groovy

 * Access event data using jQuery

 You can create a simple HTML page using something like the below example to